bcgov/platform-services-registry/api/README.md

 ### Deploy all the things (Step 1-3)

-The API uses an OCP4 `ConfigMap` to store necessary configuration such as the location of NATS, SSO or db connection parameters.
+The API uses an OCP4 `ConfigMap` to store necessary configuration such as the location of NATS (and topics), SSO or DB connection parameters.
 Review [this](./openshift/templates/config.yaml) OCP template and make sure the properties are set correctly.
 Once updated, create the `ConfigMap` in OCP with the following command:

 ```console
 oc process -f api/openshift/templates/config.yaml | \